This article on WebStorm and Angular was sponsored by JetBrains. Thank you for supporting the partners who make SitePoint possible.

 Each tip can tremendously increase your development productivity, so let’s dig into them a little deeper one by one.

-WebStorm’s integration with Angular CLI provides you with all its power right from within WebStorm, without using the terminal.
+WebStorm and Angular integration using Angular CLI provides you with all Angular’s power right from within WebStorm, without using the terminal.

 Enter a project location and hit the Create button.
 WebStorm uses Angular CLI to create a new Angular project and install dependencies.